nickserv/danamccurdy.com/_posts/2018-01-06-the-little-despot.md

 title: The Little Despot
 image: 'https://i.imgur.com/qFv5so6.jpg'
 ---
-_Our minds can be useful, but they can turn against us, when we let them commandeer our sense of who we are:_
+_Thinking can be useful, but it can also turn against you, when you let it commandeer your sense of who you are:_

 Your mind will tell you
 that it has an answer for everything,